cswanghan/Predicting_CTR/README.md

 An example run for replicating results:

+1) combine all files in run-files/training into a single text file called "training.txt" and save it under run-files
-1) add all the txt files from run-files folder into the same folder of src-files (referred as project)
+2) add all the txt files from run-files folder into the same folder of src-files (referred as project)
-2) download lib linear http://www.csie.ntu.edu.tw/~cjlin/liblinear/ and run "make" on the project
+3) download lib linear http://www.csie.ntu.edu.tw/~cjlin/liblinear/ and run "make" on the project
-3) run LRFeaturePredictor.java, it should output 1.txt and 1_test.txt in the local path of the project.
+4) run LRFeaturePredictor.java, it should output 1.txt and 1_test.txt in the local path of the project.
-4) copy 1.txt, 1_test.txt, scoreKDD.py and newSol.txt (these 2 are from project.zip) to the project folder of lib linear
+5) copy 1.txt, 1_test.txt, scoreKDD.py and newSol.txt (these 2 are from project.zip) to the project folder of lib linear
-5) in terminal navigate to liblinear folder
+6) in terminal navigate to liblinear folder
-6) run ./train -s 0 1.txt 1.model (this should generate 1.model)
+7) run ./train -s 0 1.txt 1.model (this should generate 1.model)
-7) run ./predict -b 1 1_test.txt 1.out (this should generate 1.out)
+8) run ./predict -b 1 1_test.txt 1.out (this should generate 1.out)
-8) run awk '{for(i=3;i<=NF;++i)print $i}' temp.out > result.txt (gets the 3rd column needed to compare with newSol.txt)
+9) run awk '{for(i=3;i<=NF;++i)print $i}' temp.out > result.txt (gets the 3rd column needed to compare with newSol.txt)
-9) run tail -n 268554 results.txt > final.txt (gets rid of unnecessary line spacing)
+10) run tail -n 268554 results.txt > final.txt (gets rid of unnecessary line spacing)
-10) run python scoreKDD.py newSol.txt final.txt (this should generate the AUC, NWMAE, WRMSE metrics)
+11) run python scoreKDD.py newSol.txt final.txt (this should generate the AUC, NWMAE, WRMSE metrics)

 This package contains the following files: